 Heart rhythm problems (heart arrhythmias) occur when the electrical impulses in your heart that coordinate your heartbeats don't work properly, causing your heart to beat too fast, too slow or irregularly.

-Heart arrhythmias (uh-RITH-me-uhs) are often harmless.
-Most people have occasional, irregular heartbeats that may feel like a fluttering or racing heart.
+Heart arrhythmias (uh-RITH-me-uhs) may feel like a fluttering or racing heart, and they're often harmless.
 However, some heart arrhythmias may cause bothersome — sometimes even life-threatening — signs and symptoms.

 Heart arrhythmia treatment can often control or eliminate irregular heartbeats.
 In addition, because troublesome heart arrhythmias are often made worse — or are even caused — by a weak or damaged heart, you may be able to reduce your arrhythmia risk by adopting a heart-healthy lifestyle.

 Arrhythmias may not cause any signs or symptoms.
 In fact, your doctor might find you have an arrhythmia before you do, during a routine examination.
 Noticeable signs and symptoms don't necessarily mean you have a serious problem, however.

 Ventricular fibrillation (VF) is one type of arrhythmia that can be deadly.
 It occurs when the heart beats with rapid, erratic electrical impulses.
 This causes pumping chambers in your heart (the ventricles) to quiver uselessly instead of pumping blood.
 Without an effective heartbeat, blood pressure plummets, cutting off blood supply to your vital organs.
 A person with ventricular fibrillation will collapse within seconds and soon won't be breathing or have a pulse.
 If this occurs, follow these steps:

 Many things can lead to, or cause, an arrhythmia, including: